 Taking ACE Inhibitors for Hypertension:

 ACE inhibitors can be very effective medications for many people.
 As long as you don’t experience an unrelenting cough, breathing difficulties or severe abdominal discomfort, you may be home free.
+Nevertheless, it is essential to know about other lisinopril side effects.
 No medicine should ever be stopped without medical supervision.

-Here are some other side effects to aware of.
+Here are some other lisinopril side effects to aware of.

 Lisinopril Side Effects: